 The Register of Deeds is the group that records deeds and other such documents.
-These records can tell you information such as what the property was, what liens are on the property, who the owner is, how long they've been the owner when that deed was recorded.
+These records can tell you information such as what the property was, what liens are on the property, who the owner is and how long they've been the owner when that deed was recorded.
 Some areas the county records and the recorders office has sales information but not all of them.
 Now this is where it gets a little iffy.
 Some states are non disclosure states like Texas whereby they are not required to disclose the sales price on the deed that gets recorded.
-In other areas it is disclosure so they will show it.
+In other areas it is disclosed so they will show it.

 The first thing is most homeowners are not willing to share every bit of news with Tax Assessors.
-If they add 900 square feet in the form of an extra bedroom and bathroom they may not tell the tax assessor.
+If they add 900 square feet in the form of an extra bedroom and bathroom, they may not tell the tax assessor.
 Why?
-So they can keep their tax assessment lower so they can pay less taxes.
-In certain states there are homesteads or other kinds of policies which as you own the property you can elect that the tax appraisal can only go by up by a certain amount each year as a maximum.
-What happens is over the course of many years that tax appraisal can lag way behind the real value.
+So they can keep their tax assessment lower and pay less in taxes.
+In certain states there are homesteads and other kinds of policies which as you own the property you can elect that the tax appraisal can only go by up by a certain amount each year as a maximum.
+What happens is over the course of many years that tax appraisal can lag way behind the actual current real value.
 So tax appraisals can be way off.
 Also the tax assessor is supposed to put the number of bedrooms, bathrooms, square footage as part of their assessment.
 But they get that wrong many times because they only get access inside a property less than half the time.

 #3 Who is making the comparison?